aimms/how-to/Articles/585/585-Python-client.rst

     When running the service via the AIMMS Cloud.

-A GET to one of these two URL's will get the Python app a json string containing status of the following form (json pretty printed):
+A GET to one of these two URL's will result in a json string of the following form (json pretty printed):

 .. code-block:: json